soniquentin/INF473X-The-Hacking-Xperience/Nu_challenge/README.md

 ## Explanations
 The vulnerability used is a buffer overflow.
 When the VM asks for a name, the user simply gives it a too long name to the point where the return address at the end of function `parse` is overwritten.
 This return address is then modified to point toward the beginning of the buffer (that stores the user's input) and execute malicious instructions in it.
-Here, the malicious instructions are launching a shell and modify all HTML file as done in the Mu challenge.
+Here, the malicious instructions are launching a shell and modify all HTML files as done in the Mu challenge.

+The shellcode used is `\x31\xc0\x50\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x50\x53\x89\xe1\xb0\x0b\xcd\x80`.
+The rest of the memory is filled by the no-operation instruction `\x90` to reach the return address.

 ## GDB Tests